Gissio/radpro/docs/devices/FS2011/install.md

 Start your device and go to Rad Pro's settings, select "Geiger tube", "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.
 The photos above should help you identify the tube.

-Last, within the "Geiger tube" settings, select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Optimized" consumes more power but allows measuring higher radiation levels; "Factory default" is the profile from the original firmware and consumes considerably more power.
+Within the "Geiger tube" settings, select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is ideal for measuring background levels of radiation, while "Optimized" consumes more power but allows measuring higher radiation levels; "Factory default" is the profile from the original firmware and consumes considerably more power.

+Last, read the [user's manual](../../users.md) for learning how to use Rad Pro.

 ## Step 6: Optional mods